-After a subdued Fourth of July last year, many people (who are fully vaccinated) are looking forward to spending time with family and friends.
+After a subdued Fourth of July the last few years, many people are looking forward to spending time with family and friends.
 As much of America prepares for celebrations, experts urge there's one Fourth of July tradition to avoid: amateur fireworks and sparklers.

 “There's no safe way to use fireworks and so we recommend leaving them all up to professionals,” Dr. Jenny Ziembicki, medical director of the Burn Center at UPMC Mercy in Pittsburgh, told TODAY.
 “Even sparklers can reach up to 2000 degrees Fahrenheit and cause full … injuries.”